PaloAltoNetworks/autofocus-lenz/README.md

 v1.2.5 - XXXXX2018
 * Added a try/except to catch tag_check queries the script is unable to parse correctly.
-* Added new output sections
+* Added new output sections for ELF and Macro: elf_commands, elf_file_paths, elf_suspicious_behavior, elf_functions, elf_ip_address, elf_domains, elf_urls, macro
+* Added new function "coverage_scrape" which will build strings from the data found on the Coverage tab in AF.

 v1.2.4 - 04JAN2018
 * Added tag definition (queries) to "tag_info" output.